anurag3753/dsa/6 - Main Notes/clean code introduction.md

 - Over time, software systems tend to degrade and become difficult to maintain, a phenomenon referred to as "software rot."
 - The text introduces the concept of "rigidity," where a system resists change and requires modifications in multiple places to fix a single issue, leading to unpredictability and blown estimates.
 	- A system is rigid when that system requires us to make many changes at many different places in order to add a single new behavior or to fix a single bug
+- Rigid system makes any change hard for the developer, and they will be hesitated in giving the estimations to manager for the change.

+- ### The Challenges of Rigid Systems

+- Rigid systems are described as unpredictable and difficult to estimate, leading to frustration and blown estimates.
+The text humorously illustrates the challenges of dealing with such systems.

 ### The Importance of Addressing Code Quality